opt-out-tools/opt-out/contributing.md

 # Contributing

-The purpose of this guide is to help you contribute to Stop It, regardless of you skill level or amount of time you are able to contribute.
+The purpose of this guide is to help you contribute to Opt Out, regardless of you skill level or amount of time you are able to contribute.

 ## Communicating
 ### Less 10 minutes